Get all the details on staining wood with steel wool and vinegar. It’s a gorgeous way to naturally get that reclaimed wood look!

 - Seal the wood with a polyurethane or other sealer of your choice.

-There’s so much information available on this subject.
-I know because I spent hours looking at every single post I could find!)
+There’s so much information available on staining wood with steel wool and vinegar.
+(I know because I spent hours looking at every single post I could find!)